Hi, I'm Emma

-I write every day and learn from other writers who are gracious enough to give me their time and knowledge for free.
+I write every day and learn from other writers who are gracious enough to share their knowledge with me.

-If you know in your heart that you are a writer and you don't have much of an education, find a mentor, study books and blogs and suck up the free knowledge available on the net or in the library.
+If you know in your heart that you're a writer and you don't have much of an education, I suggest finding a mentor.
+Also, study books and blogs and suck up the free knowledge available on the net or in the library.
 It works.

 I taught myself and practised from 2011-2015 and now I have my writing style figured out.
-During this 'apprenticeship' I wrote two novels, (one of them twice) shorts stories and picture books.
-I now know what needs to be done to complete a well crafted novel.
-At least I hope I do.
-Only you, the reader, can be the judge of that.
+During this 'apprenticeship' I wrote two novels, (one of them twice) scripts, shorts stories and picture books.
+Writing something (anything, it could be a social media post) every day helps.
+There is not a day that goes by that I don't write.

 I'm represented by Vicki Marsdon of Word|Link.

 My YA 'Ghost Story Saga' is currently on submission and my Dystopian Thriller has found a home with Bloodhound Books.
-My debut novel was published Autumn 2017, it's part of a duology and book two will be published Summer 2018.
+My debut novel was published Autumn 2017, it's part of a duology and book two was published Summer 2018.